eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/_index.md

 ## Vehicle App characteristics

-The following aspects are important characterstics for [Vehicle Apps](#vehicle-apps):
+The following aspects are important characteristics for [Vehicle Apps](#vehicle-apps):

 ### Code base